kexa-io/Kexa/docs/deployment/github-actions.md

 Kexa can be integrated into your GitHub Actions workflow to automatically check your infrastructure for compliance issues, security vulnerabilities, and cost optimizations.
 The GitHub Action runs Kexa's checks on a schedule or in response to specific events.

+If you want to know more about the GitHub Action, please refer to the [GitHub Action documentation](https://github.com/kexa-io/git-action).

 ## Quick Start

 1. Create a new workflow file in your repository at `.github/workflows/kexa.yml`